This legacy post has been given a facelift but content remains the same. I will be a broken record on this topic until forever and a day.

 – – –

-Edit: As of about 1:30 today, my dad went to the dermatologist himself.
+Later, my dad went to the dermatologist himself.
 He will have at least two biopsies in ten days’ time.
 This is no joke, and is doubly important for me to be careful.
 You need to take care of yourself, too.